How vulnerability can uncover your strengths, grow emotional connectivity—

 You know why?

 Because we’re all human—every single one of us—women, trans, Muslims, blacks, gays, men, Jews, and sufferers of ovophobia.
-We’re human—and yet, we allow biases, insecurities, and fear deter us from being our truest selves in the workplace.
+We’re human—and yet, we allow biases, insecurities, and fear deter us from being our truest selves and celebrating genuine cultural inclusion in the workplace.

 Modern leaders (everyone is a leader): There is power and value in your humanity—and ignoring or suppressing it in the workplace is bad for business, and it’s bad for people.